TrustedFirmware-M/tf-m-extras/docs/partitions/adac/adac_impl_for_rse.rst

 runtime service and bootloader.
 This needs be in platform specific predefined persistent area as this information needs to be retained after reset.

-For RSS platform, this functionality is provided by RESET_SYNDROME register.
+For RSE platform, this functionality is provided by RESET_SYNDROME register.
 8 bits field, SWSYN, of above register is allocated to convey debug state information between bootloader and runtime service